vmware/vic-product/installer/docs/SUPPORT.md

     - If yes:
         - Provide the entire `curl` command attempted
         - Provide the response received when executing the command
 - Are you able to SSH into the VIC appliance?
-If no, follow [network troubleshooting steps](#network-troubleshooting)
+If no, follow [Network Troubleshooting ](#network-troubleshooting)
   - If you are using VIC appliance version 1.3.1 or greater and are able to SSH into the appliance, please obtain a [VIC appliance support bundle](#appliance-support-bundle).
     - If using VIC appliance version 1.2.1 or 1.3.0: